Rookout/docs/docs/rules-reference.md

 This location indicates collecting the information whenever execution reaches the specified code line.

 This location has the following attributes:
-1. **filename** - the file name of the source file to place the rule.
+1. **filename** - the file name of the source file to place the breakpoint.
-1. **lineno** - the line number in the source file to place the ruel.
+1. **lineno** - the line number in the source file to place the breakpoint.
 1. **sha256** - the expected sha256 of the source file.
-If this attribute exists and is diffrenet from expected, the rule will be reject and an exception will be thrown.
+If this attribute exists and is diffrenet from expected, the breakpoint will be rejected and an exception will be thrown.

 Example:
 ```json